 - Visit here to create a Business Account

 - Receive an email confirmation of business activation from the WDTF Team via the message center

-Register your business as a vendor with the Wyoming State Auditor's Office
+3. Ensure your business is registered as a vendor with the Wyoming State Auditor's Office

 - Download forms manually

 - Fill out the W-9 Form, attach banking documentation and mail via US Mail to WDTF:

 Department of Workforce Services

 - NOTE: Only businesses registered as a vendor with the State Auditor's Office can receive payments from the Workforce Development Training Fund

 Begin application process for Business Training Grants

 - Fill out and save your application.
 Be ready to submit when the application submit button is visible!